-Briefly: In early spring of 1915 due to circumstances beyond her control, Maria's grandmother, Genoveva Garcia de Luna on her own, took a carriage, a horse and all she could carry and traveled north 80 miles from her hometown of Los Brazos, New Mexico to the small railroad town of Alamosa, Colorado.
-That year, with money provided by her family, Genoveva Garcia de Luna purchased a property and built her adobe home, known today as Adobe Space.
-Here she took a job as a laundress for a local doctor who provided additional laundress duties at the small hospital he ran.
+A brief history of the space.
+In the early spring of 1915 due to circumstances beyond her control, Maria's grandmother, Genoveva Garcia de Luna left her father's Northern New Mexico home.
+Alone, Genoveva took a horse and carriage and all she could carry and ventured north 80 miles from her village of Los Brazos, New Mexico to the small railroad town of Alamosa, Colorado.
+Here, Genova took a job as a laundress for a local doctor.
+She later involved herself in the informal practice of "caretaking" at the small hospital that the doctor ran.
+With funds she earned Genoveva purchased a property and built her adobe home, known today as Adobe Space.

 Genoveva Garcia de Luna and and her young daughter, Filomena Mercure circa 1918.